Peterborough

 • Tap & Kitchen Oundle Wharf, Station Road Oundle PE8 4DE Telephone(01832) 275069

 Opened 24 November 2014 with spacious eating and drinking areas.
 Built in a revamped wharfside warehouse where they have retained the industrial revolution ethos (that's when it was originally built) with chrome and wood, cogs and rails and a large outdoor seating area.
 Extensive menu of home cooked and locally sourced food.
-A minimum of six real ales from Nene Valley Brewery, a range of real ciders plus at least six guest keg craft beers.
+A minimum of six real ales from Nene Valley Brewery, plus at least six guest keg craft beers.

 • Parson Drove